“Let us not look back in anger or forward in fear, but around in awareness”. — James Thurber

 - Procurement (Agreements and contract information)

-- Legal (mortgages, Agreements, contracts, MoUs, guarantees, court cases etc.)
+- Legal (mortgages, Agreements, contracts, MOUs, guarantees, court cases, etc)

-- Data centre and Server rooms
+- Data center and Server rooms

-- Data processing centres
+- Data processing centers

 - Branch back offices